nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        user.
 Goal information in various panels will be updated.
 Streaks for that contact will be shown when switched to the streaks tab.

+    3. Setting a relationship goal with invalid index. <br>
-    3. Test case: `set-goal 0 f/w` (Invalid index)<br>
+       Test case: `set-goal 0 f/w` (Invalid index)<br>
        Expected: Goals for no one is set.
+No updates to FriendDex information.
 Error details shown in the status message.

+    4. Setting a relationship goal with invalid frequency. <br>
+       Test case: `set-goal 1 f/asdfg` <br>
+       Expected: Goals for no one is set.
 No updates to FriendDex information.
+Error details shown in the status message.

+    5. Setting a relationship goal with missing index. <br>
-    4. Test case: `set-goal 1 f/asdfg` (Invalid argument)<br>
+       Test case: `set-goal f/w`<br>
        Expected: Goals for no one is set.
+No updates to FriendDex information.
 Error details shown in the status message.

-No updates to FriendDex information.
+    6. Setting a relationship goal with missing frequency. <br>

-    5. Test case: `set-goal f/w` (Invalid format)<br>
+       Test case: `set-goal 1`<br>
        Expected: Goals for no one is set.
-Error details shown in the status message.
 No updates to FriendDex information.

-    6. Test case: `set-goal 1` (Invalid format)<br>
-       Expected: Goals for no one is set.
 Error details shown in the status message.
-No updates to FriendDex information.

 2. Removing a relationship goal for a particular contact: